 Manage HTTP connectors with a DLP policy

-HTTP triggers and actions are considered built into Microsoft Power Platform and by default, don’t appear as connectors in the DLP policy editor.
-However, because of customer needs and past feedback, it is possible to manage the triggers/actions that are shown in the following image.
+HTTP triggers and actions are built into Microsoft Power Platform and, by default, don’t appear as connectors in the DLP policy editor.
+However, it's possible to manage the triggers/actions that are shown in the following image.

 These triggers/actions can only be managed in DLP policies that have a schema version of 2018-11-01, which is discussed in the linked blog.
-By using a new schema version, it allows organizations to make the decision to implement these changes.
-Otherwise, it's highly possible that some flows will be broken, depending on how an organization wants to classify the connectors as business or non-business.
+Using this new schema version allows organizations to opt in to implementing these changes.
+Otherwise, it's highly possible that some flows that rely on DLPs will be broken, particularly if connectors are moved between data groups.

-For example, if the HTTP action was previously not managed and is being used with connectors from the Business data group and is then placed in the Non-business data group, then any flows that are using this configuration will be suspended because of DLP violations.
+For example, suppose the HTTP action was previously not managed and is being used with connectors from the Business data group.
+If you then place the HTTP action in the Non-business data group, any flows that are using the HTTP action is suspended because of DLP violations if they contain other Business data group connectors.

-By using this new schema version, DLP policies can be constructed by using either of the following tables:
+Using the 2018-11-01 schema version, DLP policies can be constructed with either of the following tools:

 After installing the prerequisite PowerShell modules, you can run the following statement, (New-AdminDlpPolicy -DisplayName "HTTP DLP Policy" -SchemaVersion 2018-11-01), which will create a new DLP policy that includes support for HTTP when you include a -SchemaVersion parameter of 2018-11-01.
 After you have run the previous statement, you'll be asked to sign in by using your admin credentials.